ezzabuzaid/website/pages/blog/whats-new/instant-compilation.md

 };
 ```

 The compilation time for a project has dramatically decreased from around 1-2 seconds to less than 100ms, which is a significant improvement.
-We are excited to see how this will enhance the overall experience of using CanonLang.

-Besides the performance and security improvements, this change will also allow us to generate diagnostic messages (e.g., errors, warnings) in the future, something we are looking forward to.
+Moreover, this change will also allow us to generate diagnostic messages (e.g., errors, warnings) in the future, something we are looking forward to.

+## What's next?

+- [ ] Implement a more robust error handling mechanism.